 Children who miss this much school have been proven to drop at least ONE GCSE GRADE.
 A 1% improvement in attendance could mean a 5% improvement in attainment.

 Towards the end of each term we will always make contact with parents of those pupils who have dropped below 90% attendance.
-This is to ensure parents are aware of the overall absence for the term with the reasons for each absence.
+This is to ensure parents are aware of the overall absence for the term with reasons for each absence.
 This can assist in identifying any ongoing medical problems or issues with school life.
-We are here to support and encourage and keeping parents informed ensures we are working together to benefit our pupils.
+We are here to support and encourage pupils and keeping parents informed ensures we are working together and in the best interest for pupils.